MichaelRGrant/time_series_utils/README.md

 ```

 The above code makes two datasets for training and testing.
 The output of the `make` method is an `EasyDict`
-which allows for direct calling of dicionary keys like `train.train_X`, or `test.test_X` for the training and testing
+which allows for direct calling of dicionary keys in the form like `train.train_X`, or `test.test_X` for the training and testing
 sets, respectively.